 Things that, in modern Bangkok, many Thai women classify as ‘essential’,

 The problem is, repayment on black market loans in Thailand often means getting anything paid off the principal you borrow is nigh on impossible.
-That’s because the interest rates are so high.
+That is because the interest rates are so high.

 The chance of her ever paying a baht off the capital on that kind of repayment scheme?
 Just about nil.
-And illegal money lenders in Thailand know that.
+Illegal money lenders in Thailand know that.

 What Som is going to do about it, we honestly don’t know.